Adult Program

 Pipefitting 3

-Rigging equipment; rigging practices; standards & specifications; advanced trade math; motorized equipment II; introduction to above ground pipe installation; field routing & vessel trim; pipe hangers & supports; and testing piping systems & equipment.
+Rigging equipment; rigging practices; standards and specifications; advanced trade math; motorized equipment II; introduction to above ground pipe installation; field routing, and vessel trim; pipe hangers and supports; and testing piping systems and equipment.

 Pipefitting 4

-Advanced blueprint reading; advanced pipe fabrication; stress relieving & alignment; steam traps; in-line specialties; special piping; hot traps; maintaining valves; introduction to supervisory roles.
+Advanced blueprint reading; advanced pipe fabrication; stress relieving and alignment; steam traps; in-line specialties; special piping; hot traps; maintaining valves; introduction to supervisory roles.

 Mobile Crane Operations/Rigging